-The Middlebury Institute is planning a return to primarily in-person instruction starting in fall 2021 with some remote options for students who cannot get to campus.
+The Middlebury Institute is returning to primarily in-person instruction starting in fall 2021 with some remote options for students who cannot get to campus.

-It is our hope that our fall semester plan will allow international students, not already in the U.S., to secure the documentation needed to enter the country to begin their in-person studies in Monterey.
-Our International Student and Scholar Services colleagues will help students admitted for fall 2021 navigate the process.
+Our International Student and Scholar Services will help incoming students, not already in the U.S., to secure the documentation needed to enter the country to begin their in-person studies in Monterey.
+Please contact email@example.com with related questions.

 If you are interested in starting your graduate degree this fall, we strongly encourage you to submit your application and supporting materials at your earliest opportunity so that we have time to work with you to plan your next steps.
 Apply now.